aparrett/ReactVideoBrowser/README.md

 # ReactVideoBrowser

 This is a simple application that allows you to search and play YouTube videos.
 You can view ReactVideoBrowser at [https://ap-react-videos.herokuapp.com/](https://ap-react-videos.herokuapp.com/).

-This sample application is the 1st application you build in the [Modern React with Redux](https://www.udemy.com/react-redux/) course taught by Stephen Grider.
+It may take a moment for the Heroku instance to boot up.

 ## Built With
 * [Redux Simple Starter](https://github.com/StephenGrider/ReduxSimpleStarter)